 - Clothing: Please consider proper clothing during your flights.
 Not only do these clothing requirements help ensure surviving an off field landing they also promote the required thorough pre-flight inspections.
 If you're cold, you are more likely to rush through the pre-flight to limit your exposure to the unpleasant conditions.
 Remember, if you ever think you are going too slow, you need to remember to slow down (due to the tendency to rush if you think you are going too slow) - Frost: Aircraft will have the potential to accumulate frost prior to engine start, and even after engine start and prior to takeoff, if the temperature and dew point spreads are close together.
 Frost, the thickness of coarse sandpaper has the potential to increase drag by 40% and reduce lift by 30% and MUST be removed prior to flight. - Brakes in the Snow: Remember to taxi more slowly on ramps contaminated by snow or ice.
 Braking action will be greatly reduced from dry pavement.
 Contaminated surfaces warrant much slower speeds.
 Remember to NOT lock up the brakes on snow and ice, but rather "pulse" the brakes to prevent wheel lockup.
 This is what the anti-lock brakes on your car accomplish, and greatly increases braking ability with the addition of preventing flat-spotting tires if a tire becomes locked up on snow/ice and then contacts dry pavement. - CO Awareness: All of us will be utilizing aircraft heaters more frequently during the winter months, and therefore the risk of CO being admitted to the cabin increases.
 Remember to keep the CO detector in your scan.
 If you see the indicator turning black, shut off the heater/defroster, open the fresh air vents, and proceed to the nearest airport for landing. - Carburetor lcing: Colder temperatures, if accompanied by high humidity (temp/dew point spreads within 5 degrees) also increase the likelihood that carburetor ice may form.
 Remember to use carburetor heat during low power settings, and to verify proper operation during the runup prior to takeoff. - Cold Starts: We must limit cold starts for our aircraft as the engine oil is very viscous (resistant to flow) and doesn't properly lubricate the engine until the engine warms up.
 The engine is also made of aluminum and steel, two dissimilar metals that expand and contract at different rates with changes in temperature.
 This creates tighter tolerances within the engine, and increased wear and tear during cold starts.
-Leaving your aircraft in the Hangar for the preflight inspection will keep the engine warm, as will taking an aircraft that has recently flown (within the last hour to 30 minutes).
+Leaving your aircraft in the hangar for the preflight inspection will keep the engine warm, as will taking an aircraft that has recently flown (within the last hour to 30 minutes).
 Please respect aircraft starter limitations.
 If it is necessary, a engine pre-heater must be used before attempting a start to reduced damage on engine components. - Internal Components: Keeping the interior of the aircraft warm also helps the gyroscopes within certain instruments stay warm and reduces wear on their components - Temperature: No aircraft shall be started with an engine temperature below 25 degrees (F) or -4 (C).
-Starting with an engine temperature below 35 degrees (F) or 2 (C) should be avoided if possible.
-Uniformly raising the temperature will take multiple hours in a heated hangar and more than 30 minutes with an engine pre-heater.
+Starting with an engine temperature below 32 degrees (F) or 0 (C) requires a usage of an engine preheater for at least 45 minutes or 90 minutes in the heated hangar.